Our projects

 The Challenge

 We know we need to transition away from conventional fossil-based jet fuels.
-But currently, ‘sustainable aviation fuels’ – or SAFs – are almost all bio-based fuels (known as biofuels).
-Their production can lead to land use change or even deforestation, impact food security when crops are used for fuel not food, and in some cases can have wider negative impacts on economic development and human rights.
-While waste-based biofuels avoid some of those issues, they are not a scalable nor a reliable solution.
+But currently, alternative aviation fuels are almost all biofuels.
+Their production can lead to land use change or even deforestation, impact food security when crops are used for fuel not food, and in some cases, can have wider negative impacts on economic development and human rights.
+While waste-based biofuels avoid some of those issues, they are not a scalable nor a reliable solution to meet growing demand.

-There are other options for producing sustainable aviation fuels that move us along the pathway towards true zero emission flight.
-E-fuels (or synthetics), produced using green hydrogen and captured carbon dioxide, avoid some of the negative impacts of bio-based SAF whilst still being compatible with existing infrastructure.
-E-fuels drive action on vital components for wider climate efforts like hydrogen, but they still need significant investment and uptake.
+There are other options for producing alternative aviation fuels that bring us closer to sustainable flight.
+E-fuels (or synthetic fuels like e-kerosene), produced using green hydrogen and captured CO2, avoid some of the negative impacts of bio-based aviation fuel while still being compatible with existing infrastructure.
+What’s more, investments into e-fuels drive action on vital components for wider climate efforts like green hydrogen and renewable energy, but e-fuels still need to be scaled significantly without diverting these precious resources from more urgent uses.

-And while e-fuels are important bridge fuels, we know they alone won’t get aviation to net zero.
-Future zero emission aircraft – those powered by hydrogen and batteries – are essential to reaching this goal.
+And while e-fuels are an important replacement for fossil fuel-based kerosene, we know they alone won’t get aviation to net zero.
+Future zero emission aircraft — those powered by hydrogen and batteries — are essential for reaching this goal.
 But truly catalytic action will be required to scale these technologies.

-Meanwhile, the aviation industry continues to benefit from tax breaks and policy support; for example, there is still no tax on kerosene – the only fuel with this exemption.
-This makes it expensive and difficult for alternative fuels to scale up, and results in more pollution as the sector continues to grow using conventional fuels.
-The industry stifles efforts to tackle this with dominant narratives that position carbon pricing measures inaccurately as a social justice issue whilst claiming that technology alone can solve the problem.
-This narrative has captured policymakers, disempowered the public, and diminished space for new policies and breakthrough technologies.
+Meanwhile, the aviation industry continues to benefit from tax breaks and policy support; for example, there is still no tax on kerosene — the only transport fuel with this exemption.
+This makes it expensive and difficult for alternative fuels to scale up, and results in more pollution as the sector continues to grow using fossil fuels.
+The industry stifles efforts to introduce carbon pricing measures by inaccurately framing such policies as infringing on people’s right to fly, while claiming that technology along will solve aviation’s climate problem.
+This narrative has captured policymakers, disempowered the public and diminished space for new policies and breakthrough technologies.

 Interested in pushing for progressive policies on aviation?
-We’re working to challenge dominant narratives that currently prevent such policies and create space for a richer and more balanced conversation on aviation’s climate impact.
+We’re working to challenge dominant narratives through strategic communications that currently prevent such policies in the EU and Uk, and to create space for a richer and more balanced conversation on aviation’s climate impact.
 Contact tierney@climatecatalyst.org.

-Do you work in the financial sector and want to learn more about sustainable aviation fuels?
+Do you work in the financial sector and want to learn more about alternative aviation fuels and the European landscape?
 We’re working to build investor engagement on this topic.
-Contact madeleine@climatecatalyst.org
+Contact emily@climatecatalyst.org